Native Hawaiians: Demographics

 At the time of Captain Cook's arrival in 1778, the population is estimated to have been between 250,000 and 800,000.
 This was the peak of the Native Hawaiian population.
 During the first century after contact, Kānaka Maoli were nearly wiped out by diseases brought by immigrants and visitors.
 Kānaka Maoli had no resistance to smallpox, measles, or whooping cough, among others.
 These diseases were similarly catastrophic to indigenous populations in the Americas.

 The current 293,000 include dual lineage Native Hawaiian and mixed lineage/multi-racial people.
 This was the highest number of any Kānaka Maoli living on the island until 2014, a period of almost 226 years.
 This long spread was marked by an initial die-off of 1-in-17, which would gradually increase to almost 8–10 dying from contact to the low point in 1950.

 The 1900 U.S. census identified 37,656 residents of full or partial Native Hawaiian ancestry.
 The 2000 U.S. census identified 283,430 residents of Native Hawaiian or Pacific Islander ancestry, showing a steady growth trend over the century.

 Diaspora

 Some Hawaiians left the islands during the period of the Hawaiian Kingdom.
 For example, Harry Maitey became the first Hawaiian in Prussia.

 Kiha Kaʻawa, born at Palawai, Lānaʻi, was adopted as a young man by Sandwich Islands Mormon Missionary President George Nebeker and emigrated with King Lunalilo's permission to the mainland US, where in 1873 he was the first native Hawaiian to become a US citizen.
-Kiha Ka’awa Nebeker stayed in the US until his death December 26, 1931.
+Kiha Kaʻawa Nebeker stayed in the US until his death December 26, 1931.

 The Native Hawaiian population has increased outside the state of Hawaiʻi, with states such as California and Washington experiencing dramatic increases in total population.
 Due to a notable Hawaiian presence in Las Vegas, the city is sometimes called the "Ninth Island" in reference to the eight islands of Hawaiʻi.